jasonpeacock/websites/jasonpeacock.markdown/content/articles/home-networking/index.md

 ---
 title: Home Networking
-subtitle: It's complicated
+subtitle: It's not that complicated
-author: Jason Peacock
 date: 'October 28, 2018'
 toc-title: Table Of Contents
 ---